Cori Sullivan: Glasgow City

 Sullivan signed a two-year contract with Scottish Women's Premier League club Glasgow City on July 17, 2023.
 She played in 19 matches with the club, as well as several of Glasgow City's UEFA Women's Champions League qualification games.
 She scored 11 goals in the SWPL Sky Cup, becoming the tournament's top scorer, and 5 in regular season play.
 4 of her 11 cup goals came in an 11–1 drubbing of St Johnstone, which earned her a spot on the SWPL team of the week.
 At the end of the season, Sullivan was among the list of players not returning to Glasgow City.

 Lexington SC

 On July 5, 2024, Sullivan signed a contract with Lexington SC ahead of the USL Super League's inaugural season of action.
 She started and played 85 minutes in Lexington's inaugural match, a 1–1 draw with Carolina Ascent FC.
 On September 5, she was named to the Super League's first-ever team of the month after her positive two-way performance against the Ascent.
 Sullivan totaled 11 appearances (3 starts) with Lexington before departing from the club at the end of the season.

+On January 19, 2026, Sullivan announced her retirement from professional soccer via social media.